vanhoefm/mc-mitm/README.md

 	# Configure python environment
 	./pysetup.sh

 The above instructions only have to be executed once.
-After pulling in new code using git you have to recompile the modified Hostapd again.
+After pulling in new code assure that any submodules are updated be executing `git submodule update`.
+Remember to also recompile the modified Hostapd after pulling in new code.

 <a id="launch-attack"></a>